BillyLarner/Rotary-Potentiometer-Controlled-Motor/README.md

 # Rotary-Potentiometer-Controlled-Motor
-A quick program to contol the speed and direction of a motor using rotart potentiometer.
+A quick program to control the speed and direction of a motor using rotary potentiometer.

 This program was created using the FreeNove's starter kit.